 Using SIMD processor extensions in OxCaml

-To get started with SIMD, add the ocaml_simd_sse
+To get started with SIMD, add

-library to your dependencies.
+and ocaml_simd_avx or ocaml_simd_sse to your dependencies.

-, which provides convenient syntax for
+You will also want to use ppx_simd, which provides convenient syntax for

 defining constants like blend and shuffle masks.